carlatl/atlantean_sys7_ipr/README.md

 • Field-of-Use Licences
 For customers requiring SYS6/7 exclusively or non-exclusively in a defined business domain.
-The following exclusive licenses are not available:
+The following exclusive field of use licenses are not available:
 - Home Healthcare
 - Automated Vending of Restricted Products
 - Sports Gaming